NVIDIA/aistore/docs/join_cluster.md

 First, some basic facts.
 AIStore clusters can be deployed with an arbitrary number of AIStore proxies.
 Each proxy/gateway implements RESTful API and provides full access to objects stored in the cluster.
 Each proxy collaborates with all other proxies to perform majority-voted HA failovers (section [Highly Available Control Plane](ha.md).

-There are some subtle differences between proxies, though.
-Two of them can be designated via [AIStore configuration](/deploy/dev/local/aisnode_config.sh)) as an *original* and a *discovery*.
-The *original* (located at the configurable `original_url`) is expected to point to the primary at the cluster initial deployment time.
+All _electable_ proxies are functionally equivalent.
+The one that is elected as _primary_ is, among other things, responsible to _join_ nodes to the running cluster.

+To facilitate node-joining in presence of disruptive events, such as:

+* network failures, and/or
+* partial or complete loss of local copies of aistore metadata (e.g., cluster maps)

+- to still be able to reconnect and restore operation, we also provide so called *original* and *discovery* URLs in the cluster configuration.

+The latter is versioned, replicated, protected and distributed - solely by the elected primary.

+> **March 2024 UPDATE**: starting v3.23, the *original* URL does _not_ track the "original" primary.
+Instead, the current (or currently elected) primary takes full responsibility for updating both URLs with the single and singular purpose: optimizing time to join or rejoin cluster.

+For instance:

-Later on, when and if an HA event triggers automated failover, the role of the primary will be automatically assumed by a different proxy/gateway, with the corresponding cluster map (Smap) update getting synchronized across all running nodes.
+When and if an HA event triggers automated failover, the role of the primary will be automatically assumed by a different proxy/gateway, with the corresponding cluster map (Smap) update getting synchronized across all running nodes.

 A new node, however, could potentially experience a problem when trying to join an already deployed and running cluster - simply because its configuration may still be referring to the old primary.
-The `discovery_url` (see [AIStore configuration](/deploy/dev/local/aisnode_config.sh)) is precisely intended to address this scenario.
+The *original* and *discovery* URLs (see [AIStore configuration](/deploy/dev/local/aisnode_config.sh)) are precisely intended to address this scenario.

-Here's how a new node joins a running AIStore cluster:

-- first, there's the primary proxy/gateway referenced by the current cluster map (Smap) and/or - during the cluster deployment time - by the configured `primary_url` (see [AIStore configuration](/deploy/dev/local/aisnode_config.sh))

-- if joining via the `primary_url` fails, then the new node goes ahead and tries the alternatives:
-  - `discovery_url`
-  - `original_url`
-- but only if those are defined and different from the previously tried.